 become a construction safety engineer

-Employers look for construction safety engineers that have a bachelor’s degree in engineering from an accredited program, so you will want to look if the program is accredited by the Accreditation Board for Engineering and Technology (link opens in a new tab).
-Your bachelor’s program should include courses in advanced math, physics, and various engineering courses.
+Employers look for construction safety engineers that have a bachelor’s degree in engineering from an accredited program.
+Because of this, you will want to research programs that are accredited by the Accreditation Board for Engineering and Technology.
+Additionally, your bachelor’s program should include courses in advanced math, physics, and various engineering courses.
 From there, you may start gaining experience as an engineer before learning more about the specialized field of safety engineering.

 A construction safety engineer would be expected to have a blend of experience in engineering and safety, though an employer may consider master’s level courses as a substitute for experience.
 Employers will look for candidates that understand safety engineering, compliance, and how to investigate accidents.